naderi/nextcloud-client-portable/README.md

-# Nextcloud Client Portable
+# Nextcloud Client Portable - 64bit
-This is a portable Nextcloud client that runs on Windows without administrator privileges.
+This is a portable Nextcloud client that runs on Windows (64bit only) without administrator privileges.

 ## Used software:
 [**7-Zip**](http://www.7-zip.org/) is a file archiver with a high compression ratio.